Leeds & Liverpool Canal Cycling Guide

 Cycle Equipment

-I would recommend mountain bikes for the towpath and a mudguard.
 Cyclists should GET A BELL or be prepared to shout a warning to walkers who often wont hear you approach from behind until you are right on top of them.
-A spare inner tube and pump are handy too, its a long walk back with a flat tyre as I know from experience.
-Take plenty of water with you, you might find it hard to refill on route.

 How long will it take?

 Everyone will have a different style of riding and different abilities.
 Colin Dobson rode from Leeds to Liverpool and back in 22 hours 38 minutes.
 Let me know how long you took to do the ride so I can work out an average time.
+People seem to do it in two or three days.

 Take Advice!